kanishk-jain-01/Airport-Operations-Voice-AI-Assistant/README.md

 3. Click the microphone button again to stop and process

 ### Wake Word (Optional)
-1. Enable wake word detection in the UI
+1. Wake word detection starts automatically if supported by your browser
-2. Say "Jarvis", "Alexa", or "Hey Google" to activate
+2. Say "Jarvis", "Alexa", "Hey Google", or "Okay Google" to activate
 3. The assistant will automatically start listening
+4. Ensure microphone permissions are granted for your browser

 ## Example Queries